sanger-pathogens/Unicycler/README.md

 <p align="center"><img src="misc/logo.png" alt="Unicycler" width="600"></p>

-Unicycler is a assembly pipeline for bacterial genomes.
+Unicycler is an assembly pipeline for bacterial genomes.
 It uses [Illumina](http://www.illumina.com/) reads and/or long reads ([PacBio](http://www.pacb.com/) or [Nanopore](https://nanoporetech.com/)) to produce complete and accurate assemblies.

 While Unicycler can produce the best assemblies from hybrid read sets, it will assemble Illumina-only read sets (where it functions as a [SPAdes](http://cab.spbu.ru/software/spades/)-optimiser) or long-read-only sets (where it runs a [miniasm](https://github.com/lh3/miniasm)+[Racon](https://github.com/isovic/racon) pipeline).